IsaacMvmv/Glibc_updated/README.md

 # Using:
 You can use it with this command: ```LD_LIBRARY_PATH=~/.glibc/lib:$LD_LIBRARY_PATH LD_PRELOAD=~/.glibc/lib/libc.so.6 %command%```

-But maybe its annoying, and you may need a script which does that, then add in your ~/.bashrc/.zshrc etc...
+But maybe its annoying, and you may need a script which does that, then add in your ~/.bashrc  , .zshrc , etc...
 ```alias glc='LD_LIBRARY_PATH=~/.glibc/lib:$LD_LIBRARY_PATH LD_PRELOAD=~/.glibc/lib/libc.so.6'```
 After restarting terminal you should do     ```glc %command%```